scootzie/SYHDAnalytics/README.md

 3) **The python files**.
 These are all the files that start with "**teamx_metrics_...**" and they house the actual data visualization and the SQL that is used to access the database.
 These files are imported by the parent scripts.

 NOTE: Each .py file here ends with a letter system (ex: [teamx_metrics_j.py](https://github.com/scootzie/SYHDAnalytics/blob/master/teamx_metrics_j.py)).
-The letter system in the .py file names corresponds to the graphs shown in the LucidChart link above.
+The letter system in the .py file names corresponds to the graphs shown in the [LucidChart Diagram](https://lucid.app/documents/view/e0134f2b-ba76-4be6-889d-902c5478011a).

 ----------------------------------------------------------------